n-sroat/ML_CW2/readme.md

 ### File explanations

-Embeddings.py: Recomputes embeddings based on the saved SimCLR model and saves them as .npy files. this file can be found in the Unsupervised_Classification directory
+Embeddings.py: Recomputes embeddings based on the saved SimCLR model and saves them as .npy files.
+This file can be found in the Unsupervised_Classification directory and must be run from there, it required the simclr model which must be trained for it to run.

 step2.py: Performs K-Means clustering on the saved embeddings and outputs cluster labels as .npy files.